lepoco/social-messenger/readme.txt

 = Can I do more with this plug than with the official one? =

 Yes of course!
 You can easily change languages, colors, positions, and quickly adjust all settings from the Customizer, and keep watching how settings affect the chat's appearance.

+= Can I hide or delay my chat? =

+Yes!
+With the help of the built-in options, you can hide it by default - or show it after a few seconds.

+= Can I open chat with the button or javascript? =

+You can use the built-in functions!
+If you add one of the classes to your button/href:
+'socialmessenger-show',
+'socialmessenger-hide',
+'socialmessenger-showDialog'
+'socialmessenger-hideDialog'

+you can use them to open and close the chat. [jQuery required]

 = What are the most common problems? =